-Sermon series: Jesus' Life and Ministry
+Sermon Series: Jesus' Life and Ministry

 Scriptures: Luke 24:13-49

-Connection to unit theme
+Connection to the Theme

 Jesus is the risen King who is victorious over death, recognized by His disciples, validated by Scripture, and enthroned over all creation.
 That truth changes our faith, theology, and life.
 The resurrection also changes our practical living.
 The resurrection isn't just a doctrine to believe, but a truth should change our behavior.
 Luke 24 addresses this as well.

 Think about the most famous person who died recently, someone whose death made every newspaper and television news broadcast.
 Imagine a few days later as you watch your favorite news station, a breaking news alert interrupts.
 The anchor explains that this famous person has come back to life!
 The nation is in shock.
 As you change the channel, you discover this news is the subject on every station.
 You go to work and everyone is talking about it.
 You browse the internet, and everyone is posting and blogging about it.
 This is monumental.
 This is impossible.
 This has never happened before!
 Or has it?